rubacalypse/maproute/README.md

-This shall be the greatest tool for visualizing trace routes on a map, I tell you.
+This shall be the greatest tool for visualizing traceroutes on a map, I tell you.